DOC-REF: FRC-2026-04-28Rev 04 / 2026

 SIEM Licensing

 FedRAMP requires centralized security event logging and monitoring.
-Enterprise SIEM platforms (Splunk, Elastic, Sumo Logic) with FedRAMP-authorized editions carry substantial annual licensing fees.
+Enterprise SIEM platforms with FedRAMP-authorized editions carry substantial annual licensing fees.
 Costs scale with log volume.

 Vulnerability Scanning Tools

 Continuous vulnerability scanning is a ConMon requirement.
 Tools must be capable of scanning all boundary components monthly.
-Enterprise licenses for Tenable, Qualys, or Rapid7 at FedRAMP scale are not cheap.
+Enterprise licenses at FedRAMP scale are not cheap.

 EDR on all systems within the authorization boundary.
 Licensing costs depend on endpoint count and platform choice.